 If you are looking for something truly unique, this is the perfect appetizer to try.

-2 cups plain flour
+- 2 cups plain flour

-1 teaspoon of sugar
+- 1 teaspoon of sugar

-salt – large pinch
+- salt – large pinch

-cayenne pepper – large pinch to taste, optional
+- cayenne pepper – large pinch to taste, optional

-Ranch dipping sauce if you’d like
+- Ranch dipping sauce if you’d like

-Sift the flour and sugar together in a bowl.
+- Sift the flour and sugar together in a bowl.
 Whisk in the beer until combined and allow to rest for at least 30 minutes in the fridge.

-Take the batter out of the fridge and add the salt.
+- Take the batter out of the fridge and add the salt.
 Mix well.

-Heat the vegetable oil on medium heat in a saucepan and test with a drop of batter.
+- Heat the vegetable oil on medium heat in a saucepan and test with a drop of batter.
 If the batter immediately floats up golden brown then it’s ready for frying.
 Dip the sage leaves in the batter being sure to coat both sides.
-Hold the battered covered sage leaf in the hot oil for a couple seconds then let go.
-This ensure the leaf floats.
+Hold the battered covered sage leaf in the hot oil for a couple of seconds then let go.
+This ensures the leaf floats.
 Fry all the leaves (working in batches) in hot vegetable oil until golden brown on both sides.

-Drain on a paper towel and season lightly with salt and a sprinkle of cayenne pepper.
+- Drain on a paper towel and season lightly with salt and a sprinkle of cayenne pepper.
 Serve immediately.

 Keywords: Deep Fried Beer Battered Sage Fritters